 Getting It

 It was another "routine" trip to the hospital today for Marissa and I. We do them all the time, nearly every week or sometimes several times a week for one reason or another.
 Sometimes it's just a clinic visit, sometimes it's for an outpatient procedure, sometimes we're there to stay a while.
 In any case, every time we go, we experience something new and I learn a little.
 Today was a kind of a big one.
 Today we entered and registered through the adult side since Marissa was just having an upper GI and swallow study in radiology.
 On our elevator ride up, I was greeted by a mom with a very rambunctious what I assumed to be two-ish year old boy.
 She looked at me, looked Marissa up and down, and said flippantly, eyes diverted, "nice custom stroller - wish I could afford something like that for my kid."
 I politely informed her that it was, indeed a wheelchair, covered by insurance, and that my only wish was that my child would be able to walk someday and wouldn't need it.
 Then, I kissed my daughter and politely exited the elevator.
 I get these comments all the time and for some reason they bother me more and more.
 I shouldn't care what people think and normally I don't, but when it comes to Marissa, comments upset me more.
 Why do people feel the need to open their ignorant mouths?
 Did their mothers never teach them that if they didn't have anything nice to say to say nothing at all?
 People don't know what Marissa has been through.
 She deserves respect and she doesn't get enough of it.
 People still call her a baby, they (strangers) still come up and touch her, it drives me crazy!
-I've talked about this before it in a post called Secretly Disabled
+I've talked about this before it in a post called Secretly Disabled.

 I digress.